Updated January 19, 2023

 What Is Athlete’s Foot?

 Athlete’s foot is a fungal infection that affects the skin on the feet.
 The scientific name for this condition is tinea pedis.
-It got its name because it’s a common condition among athletes, who are more likely to have sweaty feet and to wear shoes that provide a warm, humid environment where fungus can grow.
+Athlete's foot got its name because it's a common condition among athletes, who are more likely to have sweaty feet and to wear shoes that provide a warm, humid environment where fungus can grow.

 Common Causes of Athlete’s Foot

 The most common cause of athlete’s foot is a fungus that grows on or near the foot.
 This fungus is called tinea pedis and is usually found in warm, moist places, such as locker rooms, public showers, and swimming pools.

 The fungus enters the body through small cuts or breaks in the skin.
 Once inside the body, it multiplies and causes an infection.

 Athlete’s foot is more common in summer because people are more likely to be barefoot or wear sandals, which don’t provide the same level of protection as closed-toe shoes.

 Athlete's foot is a contagious fungal infection that commonly affects the skin and nails of the foot.
 It can spread through contact with an infected person or object, such as a towel, floor, or shoe.
 It's important to note that a person can get athlete's foot without directly contact with the infected skin of someone else with the condition.
 The fungus can also be spread indirectly, for example, go barefoot in public areas where the fungus is present, such as a sauna, pool or gym.